-Name Enter the name of the saved command.
+Enter the name of the saved command.
 The name can be from 1 to 20 letters, digits, and underscores.
 If the name doesn't exist, GENERAL will prompt for verification that it is a new name, and allow the copying of an existing saved command.

 To choose the command from a selection window, press the F2-list key.

 To return to the main menu, press the F9-exit or F10-exit key.

-Description Enter a description for this command.
+Enter a description for this command.
 This is used in the selection list window to help identify the saved command.

+Last run

-Last run Is a display-only field, indicating the last time this command was run, and who ran it.
+Is a display-only field, indicating the last time this command was run, and who ran it.
 In this case, the "who" is the operating system login name.

+Modify

+Enter the minimum user access level required to modify this report design.
+A value of 0 allows any GENERAL user to modify the design.

+Enter the minimum user access level required to run this report design.
+If a user has an access level of 5, and a report design has a Run level of 6, the user could not view, run, or modify the report.

+Command text

-Command text is a text-editing window that will allow editing of the LIST command text.
-Verification Options Yes means file the saved command as displayed.
-No means modify the description or the command text.
+This is a text-editing window that will allow editing of the LIST command text.

+Verification Options

+Yes File the saved command as displayed.

+No Modify the description or the command text.

 Run Run the LIST command associated with the saved command.

-Edit Version 4.1 has added a new ring menu option, "Edit", which invokes the full screen LIST command editor, that offers assist mode, making it easier to modify the LIST commands from the RUN screen.
+Edit Invokes the full screen LIST command editor that offers assist mode, making it easier to modify the LIST commands from the RUN screen.

 Delete Delete this saved command.
 GENERAL will verify the deletion before actually performing it.